Mo-jon/vue/README.md

 # vue
-This is a project of vue
+This is a project of vue, suggested use yarn for run.

 ## Project setup
 ```